trys/trysv4/content/blog/coding-with-contracts-api.md

 Clear product specifications also _really_ help.
 If backend, frontend, and design are all working from the same pre-agreed specs, and the feature intention is clear, the room for errors is greatly reduced.

 [GraphQL](https://graphql.org/) is a super-interesting development in this field.
 Not only is it a fresh way to interact with a data source, it acts as hybrid of schema and documentation.
 Furthermore, the schema is shared between client and server, providing even greater levels of confidence to both parties.

+## A good API is fussy

+_Be conservative in what you send, be liberal in what you accept._

+Postel's principle of robustness describes good API design, and good software at large.
+This conservative approach is a form of tough love - an API is strict for your own good.

+If it was lapse, waivering to poorly formed requests, it would be doing you a disservice, and as we experienced above, would ultimately be worse to use.
+A stubborn and boring API that keeps responding in a consistent manner is really what we want to work with.

 ## Data conversion & common language